anselmbradford/SanityBox/README.md

 ```

 ### Running regression tests
+  1. Ensure you have the project you want to test running on the host machine,
+     and that the port you want to check matches that in
+     the `baseUrl`in `bin/targets.yml`.
-  1. In a new tmux pane, change to the bin directory with `cd bin`.
+  2. In a new tmux pane, change to the bin directory with `cd bin`.
-  2. Run `nodejs testdriver.js`.
+  3. Run `nodejs testdriver.js`.
 This creates new baseline images
      in the `bin` directory if none exist already, or regression images
      if there is a difference from the baseline.
-  3. To regenerate the baseline images,
+  4. To regenerate the baseline images,
      throw out the `bin/*_regression_tests` directory.

 ### Changing test parameters